jcrowley66/SSLOnMacOsX/README.md

 Simple messages are entered on the console of either Server or Client, passed to the other end of the connection, and printed by the receiver.

-The key breakthrough was finding that the JDK includes a Provider which will use the Mac Keychains:
+The key breakthrough was finding that the JDK includes a Provider which will use the Mac Keychains. **Must** include the following:

-<h4 align="center">KeyStore.getInstance("KeychainStore")</h4>
+- JVM option:&nbsp;&nbsp;-Djavax.net.ssl.trustStoreType=KeychainStore
+- In the code:&nbsp;&nbsp;&nbsp;KeyStore.getInstance("KeychainStore")

 See: https://docs.oracle.com/javase/10/security/oracle-providers.htm#JSSEC-GUID-3185649A-C316-45F2-A70E-2B3FF6BDC34F

 **Note:** If prompted for your password in order to access the Keychain, select the *Always Allow* button.
-If running from a terminal (as opposed to an IDE) this is more complicated - TBD.

 See the comments at the top of SimpleServer for more details.